 - I forgot to take my vitamins today.

-Infinitive Verbs as Modifiers
+Examples of Infinitive Verbs as Adjectives

 - The best method to use is the hands-on method.